ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 * You MUST NOT make changes to the compiled delos.css manually.
 * Delos.scss MUST only contain imports and no other Sass logic at all.

+If you are interested, you can read more about why we switched preprocessors from LESS to Sass here.

 ## HTML

 HTML templates are only responsible for a well structured HTML document, which displays the bare content of the website and nothing else.